sauce-archives/help/docs/faq/index.md

 <h6 id="faq_5"><b>Q:</b> What is the difference between ARM and Intel emulators?
 Should I test my app on both emulators?</h6>

-<b>A:</b> The main difference between this emulators are the emulated CPU types.
+<b>A:</b> The main difference between these emulators are the emulated CPU types.
 Most common for smartphones are ARM CPU’s but there are also some Intel devices.
 Most Android apps work on both types.
 The Intel emulator is way faster so probably your app will run faster.

-Yes we recommend to test your app on both emulators.
+Yes, we recommend to test your app on both emulators.